 The cost for a Nevada Corporation filing with the Nevada Secretary of State is $725.
 This assumes you have a stock amount equal to or less than $75,000 of the total value.
 See the Nevada Secretary of State’s Corporate Fee Schedule at this link.
-That includes $75 for the corporate filing fee, $500 for the initial Nevada State Business License, and $150 for the initial list of Officers/Directors.
+That includes $75 for the corporate filing fee, $500 for the initial Nevada State Business License, and $150 for the Officers/Directors’ initial list.
 The annual renewal fee is due by the end of the renewal month.
 If you formed a Nevada corporation in April of 2020, the renewal would be due by April 2021.
 The annual fee would be $650.
 If you don’t renew by the last day of the Nevada corporate formation month, your corporation will go into default status and be subject to a total of $175 in late fees ($100 late fee for the Nevada State Business License and $75 late fee for the Nevada Annual List of Officers/Directors).

 Those are the filing cost for a Nevada Corporation and Nevada LLC.
 You will also need a Nevada registered agent, an EIN through the IRS, and a corporate or LLC record book complete with minutes and resolutions.
-The Nevada LLC needs to make sure the operating agreement matches with the number of members and taxation type filed.
+Nevada LLC needs to make sure the operating agreement matches the number of members and taxation type filed.
 For example, a single-member LLC disregarded has a separate operating agreement vs. a single-member LLC taxed as an S corporation.
-Overall, it usually makes sense to use an LLC package for a complete formation to make sure you are properly protected, and all the steps are completed.
+Overall, it usually makes sense to use an LLC package for a complete formation to make sure you are properly protected and all the steps are completed.
 You will save money with our NCP Nevada LLC and Corporate packages.
 Learn more here.

 The proper IRS election must be filed after formation, which may include the 2553 S election for either the LLC or corporation or form 8832 to be filed for the Nevada LLC if you want it to be taxed as an S corporation also.
 NCP includes these IRS filings in their packages.